As an Amazon Associate, I earn from qualifying purchases.

 5 from 2 ratings

-The perfect appetizer, Easy Baked Jalapeno Poppers are a delicious game day treat or a quick snack.
-They are a delicious blend of spicy and creamy.
+The perfect appetizer, these easy jalapeño popper wonton cups are a delicious game day treat or a quick snack.
+They are a tasty blend of spicy and creamy in a fun little two-bite cup.
+Even better, you can meal prep them ahead of time!

 Ingredients